How to nail an SEO audit3 minute read

 When you want to understand how your website is performing within the Search Engine Results Pages (SERPs), the best place to start is with an SEO audit.

-An SEO audit is a comprehensive outline of a website’s SEO performance, covering a wide range of technical, content, on-site and off-site elements.
+An SEO audit is a comprehensive outline of a website’s SEO performance, covering a wide range of technical SEO, content, on-site and off-site elements.

 What makes a good SEO audit?